|

 B-21 Top Recommendation Read More

 - Crafted by the talented team behind Chateau Lynch-Bages, the powerfully aromatic 95 pt.
-2020 Chateau Haut-Batailley is a blend of 62% Cabernet Sauvignon and 38% Merlot offering fresh energetic dark fruit hinting of graphite and smokey spice and declared “a ripe, layered, elegant Pauillac” with “a great finish” by Jeb Dunnuck
+2020 Chateau Haut-Batailley is a blend of 62% Cabernet Sauvignon and 38% Merlot offering ripe energetic dark fruit hinting of graphite and smokey spice, described as “very Pauillac” by the Wine Spectator’s James Molesworth and called “well balanced and easy to recommend” by Inside Bordeaux’s Jane Anson.
+The richly textured 2020 Chateau Haut-Batailley was aged in 60% new French oak for 14 months, yielding “a ripe, layered, elegant Pauillac” with “a great finish” according to Jeb Dunnuck, already offering pleasurable drinking and promising to evolve over the next several decades.

-- Sourced from prime Saint Emilion terroir opposite Chateau Canon, the opulent 96 pt.
-2019 Chateau Beau-Sejour Becot is a blend of 80% Merlot, 15% Cabernet Franc and 5% Cabernet Sauvignon boasting a rich core of dark concentrated fruit and chalky minerality with “very fine-grained tannins and a mineral lift on the finish” according to the Wine Independent’s Lisa Perotti-Brown, earning it the #11 spot on the Wine Spectator’s Top 100 of 2022.
+- Earning the #11 spot on the Wine Spectator’s Top 100 of 2022, the thrilling 96 pt.
+2019 Chateau Beau-Sejour Becot is a blend of 80% Merlot, 15% Cabernet Franc and 5% Cabernet Sauvignon sourced from 20 prime hectares behind Clos Fourtet and opposite Chateau Canon on Saint Emilion's limestone plateau, offering a rich core of dark concentrated fruit with chalky minerality and “very fine-grained tannins and a mineral lift on the finish” according to the Wine Independent’s Lisa Perotti-Brown.
+Aged in 65% new French oak with the remainder in a mix of foudres, amphora and once-used barrels for 18 months, the 2019 Chateau Beau-Sejour Becot will reward a few years of patient cellaring with decades of enjoyment.

 |